python-utilities/XMouse_Remote/.github/README.md

   "&#x1F5D2; Additional resources and things to keep in mind when developing"

-There maybe bugs or missing features, Pull Requests are welcome.
+Check out the [`gh-pages`][xmouse_remote__gh_pages] branch for command-line examples and further documentation.
+Pull Requests are welcome for fixing bugs and/or adding features.

 ___